JeffRuddick/JeffRuddick.github.io/index.md

 * Visualize compound growth in augmented reality (Apple ARKit)
 * View large sums of money in a real word setting.

+Please note that large scale visualizaitons (typically over $100 million) may cause the project to run slow or freeze.
+A warning will appear on screen.

 ![Exponential AR ScreenShot](Exponential AR1.jpeg)